 If you need more information about how to access emergency shelter in Massachusetts call the Washington Street branch of the Department of Housing & Community Development DHCD at 617-989-6100.

-For specific questions contact Nancy Sullivan, the Director of Housing, at x221.
+For specific questions contact Christine Dixon, the Director of Housing and Case Management, at x219.
 For general information call the housing information line at 617-442-1880 x261.

 1) job readiness training

 2) access to career ladder job opportunities, and

 3) ongoing case management support for a full year after job placement